 Audio and video, or just audio — but some kind of reference that indicates tone, manner and inflection can often get everything recorded perfectly in one take.

-As Debbie, the account executive, pointed out above, voice actors are emotional people; be enthusiastic and encouraging.
+Allow us to reiterate: voice actors are emotional people; be enthusiastic and encouraging.
 If they get it wrong, don’t start sounding irritated or short-tempered in your feedback.
 Always be kind; after all, the goal is the same: all parties involved want the recording to be a success, so it’s safe to assume that no professional actor will deliberately mess up a read.

 Give them time and a great script